Code-Institute-Solutions/flask-chat-complete/README.md

 # Flask Chat App

 This is a chat application written in Flask.

-The purpose of this project is to take data from a URL and store the information in a list
+This is a proposed alteration to the Flask Chat App lesson.